The Wayƒarers Journal ©

 During January 2019, I began examine my nutritional supplements in order to determine which ones will be added to my newest batch of MRP.
 A year later, with the outbreak of COVID19, I reexamine this mixture of powder for a more potent batch of immune supplements which will take me through much of this year, 2020.

-Grapefruit Seed Extract (1 each 250mg),
+Grapefruit Seed Extract (1 each 250 mg),

-Grape Seed Extract (3 each 100 mg at 95%),
+Grape Seed Extract (3 each 100 mg), standardized to 95% polyphenols (95 mg)

 Plant Digestive Enzymes (2 each 100 mg),